grover/homebridge-flower-sensor/README.md

 * Ambient Light Level
 * Identifying the sensor flashes the built-in LED
 * Monitor the battery status of the Flower Power sensor

-As of Version 0.2.0:

-* Added status service, providing time/date the sensor was last queried and the batteries were changed
+* Provides date/time the sensor data was last retrieved
+* Provides the date/time the batteries were last changed
+* 24h average low light level sensor trigger for plant recommendations
-* Added recommendation service, continuously monitoring the sensor values and alerting you to your plants needs
+* 24h average low humidity level sensor trigger to remind you to water your plants

 There're more capabilities planned for the future.
+And see the [CHANGELOG](CHANGELOG.md) for release information.

 ## Using this plugin